 Managing PPC campaigns properly is a commitment.
 Adding negative keywords, performing ad optimization, and checking analytics takes time.
 Many business owners and marketing managers simply do not have the time it requires to stay on top of PPC campaigns.

 All of the search engines have a network through which they distribute paid ads.
 Sometimes these networks are fraudulent, and you can identify them when you see a high bounce rate.
 We recommend adding these to your excluded sites list.

 Negative keywords, like “free” or “cheap,” are keywords people may search when they search your broad keywords.
 These searchers tend to be hollow because they are less likely to convert.
 Instead of paying for visitors who do not want to buy from you, add these words to your “negative keyword folder.”

 How many times does your target customer use your competition’s brand or company name?
 Bid on these branded keywords, and you may find that they bring excellent returns, especially if your offerings are similar or better.

 Running a PPC campaign is challenging, and often takes more time than the average business owner or marketing manager has.
-Running your PPC campaigns without a team who is highly experienced can have adverse effects on your search engine marketing.
-Typically this drives cost per conversion way up and wastes marketing budget on useless keywords & search queries.
+Running your PPC campaigns without a team that is highly experienced can have adverse effects on your search engine marketing.
+Typically this drives the cost per conversion way up and wastes marketing budget on useless keywords & search queries.